jxz12/EcoBuilder/README.md

 # Other
 Tidy report card
-make healthbars into UI objects remove landscapes and just use planet instead double check the teams visualisations fix confetti charming node animations more fidelity in link balls release game with australian fires as angle?
+make healthbars into UI objects double check the teams visualisations fix confetti more fidelity in link balls release game with australian fires as angle?